ronen567/just-the-docs/docs/deep-learning-intro.md

 We start from the already familiar Logistic Regression prediction model, depicted in Figure 1.
 Does this scheme resembles of a Nueron, at least graphically-wise?
 With some imagination effort it does, if you see in the data input lines the Neuron's dendrites, by which the Neuron receives input from other cells.
 The iinterconnections between Neurons, as depicted in Figure 2 may also resemble Neurons.
 But is there real functional similarity between deep learning's Neutal Networks nd the Human brain's Neural Networks?
 This is an arguable issue, and we will not get to it in this context.

 Anyway, the Neuron structure presented here is the building block of the Neural Network, .
-Tracing the Forward Propogation path, we observe the n input data set elements \\([x_1-x_n]\\), which are multiplied by n weights \\(w_1-w_n\\) and are then summed, together with the bias input b.
+Tracing the rd Propogation path, we observe the n input data set elements \\([x_1-x_n]\\), which are multiplied by n weights \\(w_1-w_n\\) and are then summed, together with the bias input b.
 That sum is then passed to a non-linear operator called 'activation function', which in our case is the sigmoid operator.
 The sigmoid output, is denoted by **a**.
 The weights and bias values are of course determined during the Training phase.

 Deep Learning algorithm are driven by a dense network, structured with many such Neurons, as depicted in Figure 2.